-Proposal for a new investment company structure presented by the Fund Market Inquiry
+New Swedish corporate fund structure presented by the Fund Market Inquiry

-The Open-Ended Investment Company Act is intended as a corporate law act where the commercial law regulation in the Swedish Alternative Investment Fund Managers Act (Sw. lagen (2013:561) om förvaltare av alternativa investeringsfonder) and the Swedish UCITS Act (Sw. lagen (2004:46) om värdepappersfonder) shall still apply to the activities carried out through the open-ended investment company.
+The new law is intended to complement the regulatory rules in the Swedish Alternative Investment Fund Managers Act (Sw. lagen (2013:561) om förvaltare av alternativa investeringsfonder), and the Swedish UCITS Act (Sw. lagen (2004:46) om värdepappersfonder), both of which still apply to activities carried out through a Fund Company.

-The proposal is perceived as a major step in the right direction, particularly regarding the proposals concerning investment companies where the market has long requested a corporate fund structure for UCITS.
-Our initial view is therefore that this, together with the proposal on tax-transparent funds, may prove useful for the UCITS market.
-Also in relation to AIF-companies, our initial view is that the proposal represents several steps in the right direction that may facilitate matters for the market, for example the proposals on limited access to the shareholder register, absence of distribution restrictions, absence of limitations regarding voting value differences, more efficient redemption possibilities and that distributions could be made in a more efficient and flexible manner.
+The proposal is considered a major step in the right direction, particularly with regard to the proposals concerning investment companies, where the market has long called for a corporate fund structure for UCITS.
+Our initial view is therefore that, together with the proposal on tax-transparent UCITS, this may prove useful for the UCITS market.
+In relation to AIF-companies, our initial view is that the proposal represents several steps in the right direction that may facilitate matters for the market.
+Examples include proposals on limited access to the shareholder register, an absence of distribution restrictions, an absence of limitations regarding voting value differences and more efficient redemption possibilities.
+Furthermore, distributions could be made in a more efficient and flexible manner.
+However, we note that the proposal does not go as far as the market had hoped in certain respects, particularly in relation to certain types of funds, such as debt funds.

 The new law is proposed to enter into force on 1 July 2027.